kerisha/GuardianNotes/README.md

 - Navigate to login.html file and open in browser
 - Right click, open with Live Server
 - Login (creds: admin for username and password)
-- Use App (Add a note and proceed)
+- Use App (Add a data and proceed)

 Note: Copy config_template.js and paste into a new file called config.js.
 Place your environment specific configs in the file.